miller46/digital-identity/README.md

 **NOTES**

 * The public key used to encryption is derived from the private key and is NOT the public key of the Ethereum address.
-* This only deploys data to local IPFS nodes at the moment.
+* This deploys data to a single IPFS node at the moment.
+I plan to move to Infura shortly.
 * This is still a little raw, and I plan to move it to a library

-**Prerequisites**

-This app requires node and uses IPFS to store files.
-You must first install IPFS https://ipfs.io/docs/install/

 **To run**

     npm install
-    ipfs daemon
     browserify main.js > js/bundle.js
     node app